dropbox/hypershard-android/README.md

 ```
 The output is a list of fully qualified tests separated by new lines.

+Here's an [example Python script](example/run_hypershard.py) that uses Hypershard as a CLI tool.

 # Building
 This command will build the jar with dependencies
 ```